IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_iam_credentials_configuration.html.markdown

 Review the argument reference that you can specify for your data source.

+* `instance_id` - (Required, Forces new resource, String) The GUID of the Secrets Manager instance.
+* `region` - (Optional, Forces new resource, String) The region of the Secrets Manager instance.
+If not provided defaults to the region defined in the IBM provider configuration.
+* `endpoint_type` - (Optional, String) - The endpoint type.
+If not provided the endpoint type is determined by the `visibility` argument provided in the provider configuration.
+  * Constraints: Allowable values are: `private`, `public`.
 * `name` - (Required, Forces new resource, String) The name of the configuration.
   * Constraints: The maximum length is `128` characters.
 The minimum length is `2` characters.
 The value must match regular expression `/^[A-Za-z0-9][A-Za-z0-9]*(?:_?-?\\.?[A-Za-z0-9]+)*$/`.